yogitasn/SpringBoard-DE-Projects/Step 4 - Data Exploration/README.md

 ### Data Storage Format Conclusion

-### For the Seattle Parking Occupancy project Apache Parquet is better suited for data storage as we deal with immutable data and analytics queries, for which columnar storage is optimal.
+### For the Seattle Parking Occupancy project 'Apache Parquet' is better suited for data storage as we deal with immutable data and analytical queries, for which columnar storage is optimal.

 ## ER Diagram